LouisCAD/kotlin-libraries-playground/README.md

 There are [great resources to learn Kotlin](https://dev.to/jmfayard/best-ways-to-learn-kotlin-from-scratch-or-from-java-with-books-or-tutorials-online-or-in-the-ide-52cm).

-But once you master the language, you are not done just yet.
+However, mastering the Kotlin language is just the beginning.

 You now face another challenging task: become familiar with its ecosystem of libraries.